'LINCOLN SHIRE Divided into WAPENTAKES...' by Emmanuel & Thomas Bowen c.1777

 *Emanuel Bowen (fl.
 1714-1767) was among the most renowned and prolific map engravers of the 18th century.
 Along with Thomas Kitchin and his son, Thomas Bowen, he produced some of the finest maps and atlases of the period.
 His recognition was such that he was appointed Geographer to both George II of Great Britain and Louis XV of France.
 Despite his many achievements, however, he never enjoyed lasting financial success and died in great poverty.

-- This is an original copperplate engraving with original hand colour.
+- This is an original copperplate engraving with later hand colour.

 - Printed area is approximately 22.4cms by 32.8cms (including imprint).